the-technat/the-technat/content/posts/remote-coding.md

 I installed Ubuntu Server 22.04.3 LTS on the main disk using LMV to partition the disk automatically.

 LVM gives you more flexibility in case you need to change something on the partitioning later on.

-After the system was installed I tweaked some things.

 ### Networking